Izza11/GLSL-Editor-Processing/README.md

     #### Using Eclipse:

+    1. Open the processing-tool-editor project in Elipse.

+    2. Set the appropriate classpath.local.location in build.properties in resources folder.
+Currently it is set to this:

+            classpath.local.location=X:/GLSL-Editor-Processing/processing-tool-editor/lib

+    3. Compile using Ant:

+      - From the menu bar, choose Window → Show View → Ant.
+A tab with the title "Ant" will pop up on the right side of your                     Eclipse editor.
+      - Drag the resources/build.xml file in there, and a new item "ProcessingTools" will appear.
+      - Press the "Play" button inside the "Ant" tab.

-    Follow the necessary download requirements for the tool template [here](https://github.com/processing/processing-tool-template).
-After successful compilation you should see "Shader Tool" in the Tools dropdown inside the PDE.
+    After successful compilation you should see "Shader Editor" in the Tools dropdown inside the PDE.

     #### Using command line:

     Open a terminal/console/command prompt, change to the resources directory inside processing-tool-editor folder, and type and run the     command 'ant'.
-This will build and install the tool and you should see "Shader Tool" in the Tools dropdown inside the PDE.
+This will build and install the tool and you should see "Shader Editor" in the Tools dropdown inside the PDE.

 3. Launching Processing from command line